 The total canopy coverage for a lot is the sum of the canopy, at maturity, of the individual trees located on the lot.
 The square footage of canopy cover varies according to tree species.
-The City Forester maintains a list of trees species and the expected size of the canopy for each species, at maturity, when planted.
-Trees are classified as small, medium, or large and the canopy coverage credit for each classification is as follows:

-a.
-Large: 1,000sf

-b.
-Medium: 700sf
+The City Forester maintains a list of trees species and the expected size of the canopy for each species, at a.
+Large: 1,000sf b.
+Medium: 700sf c.

-c.
 Small: 300sf